Did Your Health Insurer Deny Medically Necessary Care? Health Insurance Denial Lawyer Scott Glovsky Can Help

 What Are Common Denials From Insurers like Cigna?

-While there are many different reasons that insurers deny claims, the main reason is typically their profits.
+While there are many different reasons that insurers deny claims, a main reason is often their profits.
 The less insurance companies approve, the higher their profits.
 Common reasons that insurers such as Cigna give for denying claims include:

 - Treatment or medication is not medically necessary